couthcommander/Bios6301/lectures.md

 **Office hours**

 * Cole: after class, or by appointment
-* Assistant Michael Williams: TBD
+* Assistant Tianyi Sun: TBD

 This schedule is *tentative* and subject to change at any time.